DollaR84/radioCenter/radioCenter/doc/en/readme.md

 * NVDA+ALT+LeftArrow: station previous;
 * NVDA+ALT+O: get station info;
 * NVDA+ALT+R: open window control center;
+* ESC: close Control Center and Collections windows;
+* CTRL+C: copy the link to the radio station to the clipboard;

 When manually sorting in the list of stations:
 * ALT+Up Arrow: move the station to a higher position;
 * ALT+Down arrow: move the station to a lower position;

+In the lists of collections:
+* ALT+Up Arrow or ALT+Right Arrow: switch the link to the next one (if the radio station has several links to the audio stream);
+* ALT+Down Arrow or ALT+Left Arrow: switch the link to the previous one (if the radio station has several links to the audio stream);
+* CTRL+C: copy the link to the radio station to the clipboard;

 ## Sorting stations:
 * without sorting;